abdeoliveira/autobright/README.md

 # autobright
 Homemade automatic screen brightness adjustment for notebooks with webcam

 It uses notebook's webcam to take a picture, and then measures the resulting image's white pixels intensity.
-This can be correlated with ambient luminosity to adjust notebook's screen brightness.
+This can be correlated with ambient luminosity to adjust notebook's screen brightness and also toogle on/off keyboard's led.

 If you wish, you can start a service for adjusting brightness upon resume from suspend (check the .service file which comes with the repo).

+Last but not least, you can crontab this script to periodically adjust your screen brightness as well.

 # Dependencies